top of page

 Violet Beauregarde

-Gum chewer extraordinaire, Violet hails from Snellville, Georgia, so it's nice if she has a Southern American accent, but not necessary.
+Gum chewer extraordinaire, Violet hails from Snellville, Georgia, and has a Southern accent.
 Violet should stand in stark contrast to Veruca Salt.
 Veruca is a wealthy refined brat; Violet is more of a blue-collar, middle-class brat with a competitive streak.
 Violet seizes every opportunity to show off.
 She turns into a giant blueberry.
+Sings a solo in “Chew It”.
 Gender: female.
 Stage Age: 12 to 15.
 Possibility for double-casting.

 Mrs. Beauregarde

 Violet's enthusiastic "helicopter parent" who is a teacher of geography and has invested a great deal of hard-earned money on therapy for her gum-chewing daughter, with less than stellar results.
 She focuses all her attention on her daughter, and indulges Violet's worst competitive impulses.
+Has a Southern accent.
+Does not sing solo.
 Gender: female; Stage Age: 35 to 50.

 Oompa-Loompa Chorus/Squirrels

-6-8 children ages 8-15; members of the Oompa-Loompa chorus will also perform in the Candy Man musical number as village children.
+We will be casting 6-8 children ages 8-15.
+Members of the Oompa-Loompa chorus will also perform in “The Golden Age of Chocolate” and “The Candy Man” musical numbers as village children.
 Any child double cast will also be part of this group when not playing a named character.

 Note for parents and kids: A show like this is an intensive experience.
 Children will be expected to be quiet and attentive when learning songs & stage movement, and be able and willing to follow rules and directions similar to being in a school classroom.